williams-bob/hello-world2/README.md

 That is Topic Branching enables owners of a microservice to easliy and quickly switch between bug fix and new development efforts.

+This is new stuff RJW has to merger